braintree/braintree-ios-drop-in/README.md

 ## Demo

-A demo app is included in project.
-To run it:
+A demo app is included in this project.
+To run it, you will need Carthage [0.37.0](https://github.com/Carthage/Carthage):

 ```
-cd Demo
-./carthage.sh bootstrap
+carthage bootstrap --use-xcframeworks --no-use-binaries
 open BraintreeDropIn.xcworkspace
 ```